haiwera-silk-cd/magento-devdocs/guides/v2.1/test/js/test_js-unit.md

 ### JsTestDriver test library {#test-library}

 Magento JavaScript unit tests use the external [JsTestDriver] library, which follows JUnit principles.
-The PHPUnit {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} also follows these principles.
+The PHPUnit {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} also follows these principles.

 ### JsTestDriver API {#jstestdriver-api}